pojala/electrino/README.md

 --- | --- | ---
 Comprehensive API | Yes | No
 Small output size | No | Yes
-Cross-platform support | Yes | Mac-only
+Cross-platform support | Yes | Limited to macOS and Windows 10 at this time

 ### Supported API's